devStar4846/browser-cli/README.md

 # br-cli
 A LLM friendly command line tool to control background browser in daemon mode.
 Can be seamless integrated with [Claude Code](https://github.com/anthropics/claude-code) or [Gemini CLI](https://github.com/google-gemini/gemini-cli)

+Feature includes but not limited to:
+- command line for browser automation powered by playwright
+- provide rich prompt feedback for LLM to correct its command line
+- run in daemon mode so it lives across multiple LLM sessions
+- accessibility tree view for easier LLM interpretation
+- secret management so that your key and password are hidden from LLM
+- track action history for easier replay and script reconstruction

 ## Usage
 Install dependencies (requires Node.js 18+).
 After installing the CLI you must download the Playwright browser binaries.
 This is a one‑time step and works on